nbeversl/urtext_docs/README.md

 If two nodes end up with the same ID, only one (the first one found) will be assigned the ID.
 The entire second file containing the node with the duplicate ID will contain a warning message.
 See [Errors and Warnings](#errors-and-warnings)

 To correct the problem, it is necessary to manually change the duplicate ID to a new one.
-To ensure the corrected node ID is unique, it is recommended to use control-shift-I for this (as described above), after the rest of the project is compiled.
+To ensure the corrected node ID is unique, it is recommended to use [Add Node ID: `ctrl + shift + i`](#add-node-id:-`ctrl-+-shift-+-i`) for this (as described above), after the rest of the project is compiled.